permguard/permguard/site/content/docs/concepts/accounts/identities.md

 An `identity` is an unique entity that represents either an **user** or a **role**.

 Identities are linked to identity sources.
-By default, there is the native `default` identity source, and more can be created.

 ```json
 {